ucf-sttc/navsim/README.md

 ```

-# use navsim with container
+# Please skip this section : use navsim with container

 ## Container Pre-requisites